Tahoe Cedars Water System Reconstruction Project

 Project benefits include the delivery of secure and reliable drinking water and improved fire protection within the water system service area.

-Private Water Service Laterals
+Private Service Relocation

 Stay up to date on the Service Lateral Relocation FAQs: